Minitechy/lambda_beta_vae/README.md

 # λβ-VAE Disentanglement Experiments
 This repository implements β-VAE and λβ-VAE models to evaluate disentanglement metrics on the dSprites, Shapes3D, and MPI3D datasets.
-It includes both nonlinear (convolutional) and linear implementations.
+It includes both linear and nonlinear implementations.
 The β-VAE baselines are trained first, followed by continued training with an additional λ term in the loss function to assess its impact on reconstruction quality and disentanglement performance.

 ## Features
-- **Models**: Convolutional encoder-decoder VAE architecture (nonlinear) and linear encoder-decoder (linear).
+- **Models**: Linear and convolutional encoder-decoder VAE architectures.
 - **Loss Functions**: β-VAE (reconstruction + β × KL divergence) and λβ-VAE (reconstruction + β × KL divergence + λ × L2 loss).
 - **Datasets**: dSprites, Shapes3D, and MPI3D (included in the `data` folder).
-- **Metrics**: Mutual Information Gap (MIG), Separated Attribute Predictability (SAP), and $I_m$ score.
-For nonlinear: also includes Negative Log-Likelihood (NLL).
+- **Metrics**: Negative Log-Likelihood (NLL), Mutual Information Gap (MIG), Separated Attribute Predictability (SAP), and $I_m$ score.
-- **Visualizations**: Image reconstruction grids, latent traversal GIFs, mutual information heatmaps, boxplots for β-VAE results, heatmaps for λβ-VAE results, and interactive Plotly heatmaps for weighted scores.
+- **Visualizations**: Image reconstruction grids, latent traversal GIFs, mutual information heatmaps, boxplots for β-VAE results, heatmaps for λβ-VAE results (including percentage change heatmaps), and interactive Plotly heatmaps for weighted scores.
 - **Reproducibility**: Multi-seed experiments with fixed random seeds.
-- **Linear Methods**: Fixed-point iteration and AdamW optimization for linear models.

 ## Installation
 1. Download and unzip the repository archive from GitHub.